 The experience of generations confirms that life is enriched immeasurably by experiencing the world through the arts.
 Every student must take one course in the arts or languages as a means of aesthetic and/or cultural expression.
-Performing or production courses will not fulfill this requirement.

 English 102, English 114, or English 198 that form part of the Humanities Base are not counted as fulfilling the Arts Study requirement.
 Courses in English composition meet reading and writing competency requirements for all students.
 Students who begin in ENG 101, complete the Humanities Base and the competency requirements in ENG 102.
 Students who begin in ENG 114 or ENG 198 complete both the competency and the Humanities Base requirements with that course.
 ENG 198 is for Honors students and may meet the Arts Studies Requirement for those students exempted from the first-year composition requirement.